adnanebk/excel-pojo-converter/README.md

 [![Quality gate](https://sonarcloud.io/api/project_badges/quality_gate?project=adnanebk_excel-pojo-converter)](https://sonarcloud.io/summary/new_code?id=adnanebk_excel-pojo-converter)

-Converting Excel or CSV files into Java objects (POJOs) and vice versa can be a complex process, but with the right tools and techniques, it becomes much more manageable.
-In this guide, we’ll explore a powerful Java library that leverages Java reflection.
+Converting Excel or CSV files into Java objects (POJOs) and vice versa can be a complex process, this is why i have created a java library that handles both excel and csv conversions to pojo objects in both directions (read and wrire ) by leveraguling Java reflection.

 ## First we add the dependency to maven